WHAT IS A EYE STYE? BASIC KNOWLEDGE

 - Eye diseases such as meibomitis, blepharitis and rosacea;

-The effectiveness of the treatment depends on the timely correction of the underlying disease, which contributed to the emergence of stye.
-So before you treat stye, it is important to identify it from other ocular tumors.
-To do this, it is important to know the basic symptoms of the disease.
+The effectiveness of the treatment depends on the timely correction of the primary disease, which causes stye.
+So before, stye treatment, it is important to identify it from other ocular tumors.
+For this, it is important to know the basic symptoms of the disease.

 Stye is characterized by the acute course.
-Visually, there is a swelling noted in the upper or lower eyelid zone.
+Visually, there is a swelling in the upper or lower eyelid zone.
 It is painful, has a tight-elastic consistency, the skin over the swelling is inflamed and swollen.
-Some patients have stye accompanied by phenomena of intoxication, which is expressed via fever, headache, and weakness.
-Furthermore, there is an increase of regional lymph nodes.
+Some patients have stye accompanied by the symptom of intoxication, which is expressed via fever, headache, and weakness.
+Besides, there is adenopathy.

 In 2-3 days after the disease started, there is a festering at the very top of the swelling.
-Subsequently, it will burst with the release of pus.
-Sometimes stye passes out independently before reaching the stage of suppuration.
-In this case, the swelling resolves in a few days.
+Subsequently, it will burst with the purulence.
+Sometimes stye disappeared itself before festering.
+In this case, the swelling disappear in a few days.

 There are some of the main symptoms of a stye: